nilblasmor/1-inheritance-polymorphism/README.md

   - `StringInstrument`
   - `PercussionInstrument`
 - The `main()` method creates one instance of each instrument type and invokes `play()` to demonstrate polymorphic behavior.
-- **Class loading** is explored through static blocks and initialization blocks, documenting when each executes.

 ### Level 1 — Exercise 2: Car Class